Academic Program Overview

 Objective 2: Media literacy

-Listening: Students will develop the ability to comprehend utterances in the target language in recorded form broadcast media, in both fusha (MSA) and commonly spoken Arabic as found in reports, interviews, and talk shows.
+Listening: Students will develop the ability to comprehend utterances in the target language in recorded excerpts from Arabic broadcast media, in both fusha (MSA) and commonly spoken Arabic as found in reports, interviews, and talk shows.

-Reading: Students will be introduced to texts from print media and internet using the grammatical structures under study.
+Reading: Students will be introduced to texts from Arabic print media and online resources using the grammatical structures under study.
 In this unit, students will read different genres of texts, learn and apply skimming techniques according to their level, understand in-depth the given texts and analyze them grammatically and style-wise.

 How We Evaluate Our Courses